 We’ve all experienced and been exposed to anger in some way throughout our lives.
 No one is immune to it.
-People think they’re not supposed to get angry or that they need to get rid of it or that it needs to be controlled and not expressed.
+People think they’re not supposed to get angry or that they need to get rid of it or that it needs to be controlled and or contained.
 Which really is detrimental to our emotional health.

 Anger is an immensely powerful emotion.

 Anger is the most disallowed, unapproved of emotion in our society.
 If you’re an angry person you’re considered bad, less than, evil or dangerous.
 That’s because it’s a scary emotion.
 It’s very uncomfortable to feel and we all know everyone tries to avoid what’s uncomfortable.

 The majority of people internalizes their anger.
 You can see bottled-up anger as clenched fists, locked jaws, stiff body language, a short fuse, a harsh voice, an elevated level of stress.
 Suppressing anger eventually builds up and when it’s not dealt with properly gets unleashed in violent and dangerous ways.
 Including upon the self.